atljoseph/snapr/Readme.md

 # Snapr CLI

-Snaps a webcam image using `ffmpeg`.
+I built this tool to help manage and process photo albums for my website, and for other things ...

+Extras:
-Includes a command that enables you to securely browse a Private or Public S3 Bucket in your browser.
+- Includes a command that enables you to securely browse a Private or Public S3 Bucket in your browser.
+- Capable of snapping a webcam image using `ffmpeg`, and / or a screenshot.

 Everything works on Linux and Mac computers.
 Everything except `upload` and `webcam` works on Windows.